Kim Jae-joong: 2018–2022: Solo albums

 He released his third Japanese single on March 10, 2020, "Brava!!
 Brava!!
 Brava!!" which debuted at number one on the Oricon weekly chart.
 It was the opening theme song for Smile Down the Runway.
 His third Japanese album, Love Covers II was released on July 29, 2020, and debuted at number one on the Oricon weekly chart.
 It was announced on August 30, 2020, that he would be singing the opening theme song for Noblesse, entitled "BREAKING DAWN" which was written and produced by Hyde.
 The song will have an English, Korean and Japanese version.
 His Japanese tour, J-JUN LIVE TOUR 2020～BREAKING DAWN～, originally planned for October 2020 was postponed until Spring of 2021 due to the COVID-19 pandemic in Japan.
 On September 18, 2020, Kim released "Even If I Call You" for the Mr. Heart (2020) web drama, marking his first Korean soundtrack performance in six years.
 He soon followed that Korean soundtrack performance with another as he released "Things We Should Love" for the soundtrack of the Korean drama Private Lives on October 28, 2020.

 In April 2022, Kim resumed activities in Japan with a live concert for his Japanese fanclub.
 He released a duet theme song with Kim Junsu, "六等星" lit.
 'Sixth Magnitude Star' for the television adaptation of the manga Waru - Who said it's not cool to work? on April 13, 2022.

 On September 13, 2022, Kim released his first Korean full-length album in six years titled Born Gene.
 His Asian Tour to promote the album includes stops in Seoul, Kuala Lumpur and Bangkok.
-He is also releasing a Japanese album, Fallinbow on November 9, 2022 which will then be followed up with a Japanese tour.On October 30, C-JeS Entertainment It was announced that Kim has urgently decided to cancel the Japan concert due to the aftermath of the Itaewon Halloween crowd crush.
+He is also releasing a Japanese album, Fallinbow on November 9, 2022, which will then be followed up with a Japanese tour.
+On October 30, C-JeS Entertainment It was announced that Kim has urgently decided to cancel the Japan concert due to the aftermath of the Itaewon Halloween crowd crush.

+2023: iNKODE agency

+In April 2023, C-Jes Studio announced that Kim's contract would expire on April 22. on May 4, 2023, he announced the creation of his own agency iNKODE. iNKODE would focus on producing new idols and managing Kim's activities, with Kim serving as the CSO.
+Noh Hyun-tae, the former vice president of Cube Entertainment, will serve as the CEO.